Frequently asked questions

 A nursery bubble refers to a small group of children and staff that will remain together as much as practically possible.

 How big is a 'nursery bubble'?

 The size of a nursery bubble will be dependent on what children need to return to the nursery and the age of the children.
-Daily the bubbles will be as follows, but we can not yet confirm the total number of children in the bubble across the week.
+Daily the bubbles will be as follows, across the week your child will mix with no more than 16 different families.
 The bubbles will vary between Seven Dials and Hanover due to the layouts of the nursery

 For babies under 2: Two staff and six children per day

 For two-year-olds: Two staff and eight children per day

 For three-year-olds: One staff member and eight children per day.

 For babies under 2: Three staff and eight children per day

 For two-year-olds: Three staff and twelve children per day

 For three-year-olds: Two staff members and 14 children per day.